'SNL': Larry David Returns as Bernie Sanders for a Campaign Postmortem

-On Saturday’s coronavirus quarantine episode of “SNL,” Larry David showed up to once again portray Vermont Senator Bernie Sanders.
-And in the clip, David-as-Sanders explained what went wrong with his now ended presidential campaign.
+On Saturday’s coronavirus quarantine episode of “SNL,” Larry David showed up to once again portray Vermont Sen. Bernie Sanders.
+And in the clip, David-as-Sanders explained what went wrong with his now-ended presidential campaign.

 After a couple of jokes referencing the national run on toilet paper, David’s Sanders got to the point.
 “I know a lot of you have questions, and because I can’t download Zoom on my Dell computer, I thought I’d answer them all right here,” he said.

-“Question number one: What the hell happened?
-First of all math happened,” David-Sanders said.
-“And it didn’t help that the media lined up behind Joe Biden like he lines up behind a set of lady’s shoulders”
+“Question No. 1: What the hell happened?
+First of all, math happened,” David-Sanders said.
+“And it didn’t help that the media lined up behind Joe Biden like he lines up behind a set of lady’s shoulders.”

 “Which brings me to my next question: Will I endorse Joe Biden?”
 David as Sanders continued.
 “It’s not about if I endorse.
 I’m going to endorse.
 It’s about how I endorse.
 A full-throated I ENDORSE THIS MAN?
 Or more the ehhhhhhhh, soft endorsement.”